pgRouting/pgrouting/doc/src/tutorial/index.rst

 :osm2pgsql: - this is a tool for loading OSM data into postgresql

-So these tools and probably others will allow you to read vector data and and can load that data into your database as a table of some kind.
+So these tools and probably others will allow you to read vector data and can load that data into your database as a table of some kind.
 At this point you need to know a little about your data structure and content.
 One easy way to browse you data table is with pgAdmin3 or phpPgAdmin.